 Isaie Gingras (1812-1887) and Rose Deveau (1823-1900) probably relocated their family from Levis, Quebec, Canada, to St. Johnsbury, Vermont, in about 1869.
 That’s the year in which several of their children told the Census that they arrived in the U.S. The 1880 Census, digitized by ancestry.com, reported that they lived at 241 Clarks Street.
 But if you look closely at the actual Census form, the 241 applies to something else.
-And the real name of the street is Clarks Avenue.
+The real name of the street is Clarks Avenue.
 The census taker had written down the wrong name.

-French Canadians (nearly all of them Catholic) tended to settle in the same neighborhood, near the church.
-Turns out Clarks Street is right in the middle of this part of town, according to a memoir from the 1920s I found in the library.
+French Canadians (nearly all Catholic) tended to settle in the same neighborhood, near the church.
+Clarks Street is right in the middle of this part of town, according to a memoir from the 1920s I found in the library.
 The immigrants spoke French and sent their children to French-speaking schools.
 Many homes in the neighborhood were carved up into apartments.
 They endured discrimination from the English-speaking community.

-The family no doubt attended the first Notre Dame Catholic church, which was built in 1860.
+The family undoubtedly attended the first Notre Dame Catholic church, built in 1860.
 After only 26 years, its foundation proved unstable.
 A new church, described as one of the finest buildings of its kind in Vermont, was built in 1889.
 Services were in Latin.
 A separate Catholic church for the Irish had to be established seven years later — the factions couldn’t get along.
 Only after Notre Dame was burned down by a former alter boy in 1965 did the congregations reunite.

 Isaie (1843).
 Emigrated to Manchester, New Hampshire.